KeyC0de/ObserverPattern/readme.md

 - Observer objects should automatically `unsubscribe` themselves from the Subject when destroyed.

+**Improvements**:</br>

+An update to this system, which I don't include in this code, is "Selective notification of Observers".
+Meaning that an Observer usually subscribes to a particular of notification it is interested in, not to any and all actions that the Subject performs (it's typically not interested in everything).
+The `misc.h` header file contains various enums/flags which can be used to improve upon.
+I'm planning to update this repo in the future with this code, but I recommend you to do it on your own to test your understanding.
+It's really very simple.
+In reference to our example, the `LeftObserver` should only be interested when the Subject - `Car` turns left and the `RightObserver` when the `Car` turns right.
+So the `Car` should not notify all `m_pObservers` all the time, rather only the ones that have subscribed using a particular flag (which indicates what they're interested in).

+Tip: for "multiple interests" the observers can pass along an OR of multiple flags to subscribe to multiple notifications.

 Alternative terminology for this pattern includes the following:

 Subscribe-Publish</br>